 If you eat animal protein, there’s generally little reason (if any) to opt for a veggie burger instead of a luscious patty of ground beef.
 That said, veggie burgers can be delicious in their own right, if you know where to go, and from David Chang’s so-meaty-it-bleeds veggie burger, to Superiority Burger in the East Village which New York Times food critic Pete Wells referred to as “Shake Shack for vegetarians,” they’re really having a moment.
 (Cara Nicoletti, a butcher at Foster Sundry in Bushwick just did a video for Vice Munchies on how to make them at home, if you’d prefer to stay in for your veggie fix.)

 For the most part, these burgers are best considered as unique food items.
 A chicken sandwich or a falafel are not the same as a burger, and you wouldn’t hold their lack of beefy heft against them.
 Same here.
-We picked six of our favorite veggie burgers in Brooklyn–these sandwiches can stand their own, we promise!
+We picked five of our favorite veggie burgers in Brooklyn–these sandwiches can stand their own, we promise!

 For the beet lover: 61 Local